Sheldon Adelson, casino mogul and GOP power broker, dies

 Adelson was a late bloomer in business and in politics.
 He didn’t become a casino owner, or a Republican, until well into middle age.
 Through the 1990s and after his wealth soared and his engagement in politics intensified.
 He was a supporter of President George W. Bush and backed Republican Rudolph Giuliani for the 2008 presidential race, before turning to the eventual candidate, Sen. John McCain, who lost to Barack Obama.

 “Sheldon battled his way out of a tough Boston neighborhood to build a successful enterprise that loyally employed tens of thousands – and entertained millions,” said Bush in a prepared statement Tuesday.
-“He was an American patriot and a strong supporter of Israel.
-Sheldon was a generous benefactor of charitable causes, especially medical research and Jewish heritage education.
-He will be missed by many – none more than his beloved family.”
+“He was an American patriot and a strong supporter of Israel.”

 Adelson’s leverage grew considerably in 2010 after the Supreme Court’s “Citizens United” decision lifted many restrictions on individual campaign contributions.
 He and his wife spent more than $90 million on the 2012 election, funding presidential candidate Newt Gingrich and later Mitt Romney, who also lost to Obama.